Advertiser Disclosure

 Final Thoughts

 Buying miles isn’t for everyone.
-Purchasing a few miles here and there might not cost too much, but buying a significant chunk of miles can easily cost you over $1,000.
+Purchasing a few miles here and there might not cost too much, but buying a significant chunk of miles can easily cost you hundreds or thousands of dollars.
 With that in mind, it’s vital that you be strategic when purchasing miles.

 If there is a sale on miles and you have an award you would like to book, it may be the right move for you.
-Otherwise, utilize your credit card spending and sign-up bonuses to plan ahead.
+Otherwise, utilize your credit card spending and welcome bonus offers to plan ahead.

-Remember, if you buy miles, you want to make sure you are going to get a ton of value out of them!
+Remember, if you buy miles, make sure you are going to get a ton of value out of them!
 After all, the point of your miles and points is not to spend more than necessary for a redemption!

 For rates and fees of The Blue Business® Plus Credit Card from American Express, click here.